mafintosh/blog/posts/pragmatic-modularity.md

 ### Keep it simple

 This one you probably knew already.
 Try to keep things as simple as possible.
 Don't introduce new abstractions unless you really have to.
-Good modules usually just export a single function that does one thing and one thing only.
+Good modules just export a single function that does one thing and one thing only.

-If you have a hard time explaining what your module does when writing the README its probably too complicated and should be split into more modules.
+If you have a hard time explaining what your module does when writing the README it's probably too complicated and should be split into more modules.

 ### Lower level is better than higher level

 When designing an API for a new module you want to make you have to make a lot of decisions.
 You have to put yourself in the place of the users of the module and think about the different ways they'll wanna use your code.
 When your users have different use cases this means you'll have to make trade-offs in your API.
-This can be surprisingly tricky and I often see this as a blocker when people get stuck trying to publish their new modules.
+This can be surprisingly tricky and I often see friends getting stuck trying to publish their new modules because of this.

-The solution to this problem is to make your API more low level, meaning that you'll expose less abstractions and problably require users to call more functions to solve their use cases.
+The solution to this problem is to make your API more low level, meaning that you'll expose less abstractions and require users to call more functions to solve their use cases.
 In return your API will be more stable and much less likely to change dramatically over time.

 An example of this pattern could be a module I wrote a while ago called [multicast-dns](https://github.com/mafintosh/multicast-dns).
-I started out wanting to make a 100% Javascript implementation of service discovery protocol used my Bonjour/zeroconf (the protocol your computer uses to find your printer).
+I started out wanting to make a 100% Javascript implementation of a service discovery protocol used by Bonjour/ZeroConf (the protocol your computer uses to find your printer).
 All the existing implementations (that binded to native code) used a lot of abstractions in their APIs, such as a ServiceBrowser that would emit events every time a new service would be discovered on the network.
 The high level APIs required a lot of state management and retry configuration and was in general hard to implement.
-The solution for me was to rethink the problem is come up with the minimal abstraction possible to solve the core of the problem.
+The solution for me was to rethink the problem and come up with the minimal abstraction possible to solve the core of the problem.

 The final API ended up consisting of 2 low level methods and 2 low level events.
-One pair for sending/receiving a query looking for a service and another pair for answering to that query (using the standard protocol underneith).
-Each method's arguments maps very close to what is being send over the wire and the module has very little state.
-High level things like retries are left up to the user of the module.
+One pair for sending/receiving a query looking for a service and another pair for answering a query (using the standard protocol underneith).
+Each method's arguments map very closely to what is being send over the wire and the module has very little state.
+Higher level things like retries are left up to the user of the module.

 ``` js
 var mdns = require('multicast-dns')()